Aromatherapy for Colds

 Lots of people use aromatherapy for colds, even if it's just a mentholated chest rub.
-But essential oils have healing properties far beyond simple decongestants.
+But essential oils have symptom-relieving properties far beyond simple decongestants.

 This is one of the handiest natural cold remedies you can make because you can take it to work (if you must go!) and use it whenever you need to take a breather.